pagkly/Zed/Investopedia3/Why Underwriters Are the Risk Experts of the Financial World.md

 In the equity markets, underwriters administer the public issuance and distribution of securities—in the form of common or preferred stock—from a corporation or other issuing body.
 Perhaps the most prominent role of an equity underwriter is in the IPO process.

-IPO underwriters are financial specialists who work closely with the issuing body to determine the initial offering price of the securities, buy the securities from the issuer, and sell the securities to investors via the underwriter's [distribution network](https://www.investopedia.com/terms/d/distribution-network.asp).
+IPO underwriters are financial specialists who work closely with the issuing body to determine the initial offering price of the securities, buy the securities from the issuer, and sell the securities to investors via the underwriter's [[distribution network]](https://www.investopedia.com/terms/d/distribution-network.asp).

 According to the U.S. Bureau of Labor Statistics, the total employment levels of insurance underwriters is projected to decline 5% from 2016 to 2026.